• Skip to primary navigation

 Making the Prototype

-Once you have your very specific product specs, it’s recommended you make a prototype of your product.
-Prototypes are examples of what you’re going to make on a larger scale.
-There are a lot of benefits to this approach:
+Once you have your very specific product specs, it's recommended you make a prototype of your product.
+Prototypes are examples of what you're going to make on a larger scale.
+Developing a prototype is highly recommended, as it provides a physical representation of your product and helps identify potential improvements or cost-saving measures.
+There are many benefits to this approach:

 There are hundreds of design firms that can help you get a prototype made.
 However, before you make the step of getting a prototype made, you need to understand intellectual property laws to make sure your rights are protected.